JuanitaSmith/capstone_movie_recommendation/README.md

 Skills applied in this project:

-- Web Development using Flask, Plotly and Software Engineering
+- Web Development using Flask, Plotly, and Software Engineering
 - Clean and modular code, see custom modules and classes
 - GIT version control
 - Automated unit testing using library `unittest`, see folder `tests`